An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572

 \section{Testing the photometric decomposition technique}

-We made a series of tests to predict the behaviour of our simplified method for estimating photometric parameters. {We applied it to a model galaxy with a disc having two components, and the radial scale of a thick disc is larger than that of a thin disc.
-It is believed to be a fairly common version of the disc structure of external galaxies.}
+We made a series of tests to predict the behaviour of our simplified method for estimating photometric parameters.
+We applied it to a model galaxy with a disc having two components, and where the radial scale of the thick disc is larger than that of the thin disc.

 For this purpose we created two toy models of \N7572: a model with a thin and a thick disc (Model~1) and a model with two discs and a bulge (Model~2).
-All discs are constructed using Eq.~\ref{eq_sech2} and Eq.~\ref{eq_exp_edge-on} \citep{vdKS81} and they have the constant vertical scales $z_t(r)=$~const and $z_T(r)=$~const, the radial scales of the components are not equal $h_T > h_t$.
-The parameters are set to be close to the values for \N7572 {if we construct its 2D-models with that restriction.
-In the case of Model~2 we used Sersic bulge with ($I_0=2.4\cdot10^3$~\Ls~pc$^{-2}$, $R_e = 984$~pc, $n=0.8$).} The composite radial light profiles (thin $+$ thick) in both cases do not have any notable {breaks} outside the bulge area.
+Both models are convolved with the DECam PSF.
+All discs are constructed using Eq.~\ref{eq_sech2} and Eq.~\ref{eq_exp_edge-on} \citep{vdKS81} and they have the constant vertical scales $z_t(r)=$~const and $z_T(r)=$~const, the radial scales of the components are set to be $h_T > h_t$.
+The parameters are set to be close to the values for \N7572.
+In the case of Model~2 we used S{\'e}rsic bulge\footnote{The parameters of the S{\'e}rsic bulge are $I_0=2.4\times10^3$~\Ls~pc$^{-2}$, $R_e = 984$~pc, $n=0.8$.}.
+The composite radial light profiles (thin $+$ thick) in both cases do not have any notable breaks outside the bulge area.

-We show the results in the form of a diagram in the Fig.~\ref{tests} (top row for Model~1, bottom row for Model~2).
-Black and green lines indicate the values of vertical scales restored by our method, the brightness of the disc components in the mid-plane, and their radial scales.
-The blue dotted lines show disc parameters of the input models. {To estimate radial scales, we fit radial profiles of each component excluding the bulge region, thus the last panel in the row is identical for Models 1 and 2.}
+We show the results in the form of a diagram in Fig.~\ref{tests} (top row for Model~1, bottom row for Model~2).
+The black and green lines indicate the values of the vertical scales restored by our method, the brightness of the disc components in the mid-plane, and their radial scales.
+The blue dotted lines show disc parameters of the input models.
+To estimate radial scales, we fit the radial profiles of each component excluding the bulge region, thus the last panel in the rows is identical for Models~1 and 2.